snow-blade/blog/content/posts/coding-post.md

-Copy one of these 2 files as your .p10k.zsh or read through the [The powerlevel10k manual](https://github.com/romkatv/powerlevel10k/blob/master/README.md) to find out how each of these components works, you should get this:
+Copy one of [this](https://github.com/snow-blade/dotfiles/blob/master/.p10k.zsh) file as your .p10k.zsh or read through the [The powerlevel10k manual](https://github.com/romkatv/powerlevel10k/blob/master/README.md) to find out how each of these components works, you should get this:

 ![1](term-cool-1.png)